defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

 ### AOE

-if attack unit at blue gird, other valid units (usually the ally of the former one) at yellow gird will also take splash damage.
+if attack unit at blue grid, other valid units (usually the ally of the former one) at yellow grid will also take splash damage.

 #### Type 11